cimo/Ms_ocr/README.md

 2. Follow the "Installation" instructions.

+## Tesseract

-3. For compile "tesseract" from source write on terminal:
+1. For compile "tesseract" from source with custom setting write on terminal:
     ```
     cd src/library/engine_tesseract/
     tar -xvzf 5.5.1.tar.gz